cooljeanius/A_New_Order/readme.txt

 other remarks.
 Some of those are results of discussion with Sigil.
 You may find them useful when creating a sequel or whatever.

-* Bor Cryne and Lorin supposed to be engaged as children, before Lorin's family went to the Oracle and then got a better deal.
+* Bor Cryne and Lorin were supposed to be engaged as children, before Lorin's family went to the Oracle and then got a better deal.
 * Bor Cryne has only one child.
 His other children died.
 He has no wife; she died giving him the last son and he never married again (unusual for Akladians).